Sally Line: Early years

-Takeover, and Expansion Attempts and Successes
+Takeover, and expansion attempts and successes

-After many years of losses and an acrimonious withdrawal in 1985 from the Sealink consortium, the state owned Belgian company Regie voor Maritiem Transport (RMT) opened discussions with Sally Line in 1986 about moving their services (now operated in a pooling agreement with Townsend Thoresen to Ramsgate.
+After many years of losses and an acrimonious withdrawal in 1985 from the Sealink consortium, the state-owned Belgian company Regie voor Maritiem Transport (RMT) opened discussions with Sally Line in 1986 about moving their services (now operated in a pooling agreement with Townsend Thoresen) to Ramsgate.
 This would require routing rail traffic to Port of Ramsgate, initially via Ramsgate railway station, but with an envisaged branch line being built to serve the port directly.
-This did not come to pass and caused Sally/Port Ramsgate Ltd some issues as it forced the collapse into receivership of the contractor for their construction works; John Howard & Company, but this would not be the last word in a relationship between RMT and Sally.
+This did not come to pass and caused Sally/Port Ramsgate Ltd. some issues, as it forced the collapse into receivership of the contractor for their construction works, John Howard & Company.
+However, this would not be the last word in a relationship between RMT and Sally.

 In 1987 Rederi Ab Sally, including the Sally Line UK operations, was sold to Effoa and Johnson Line, Sally's Baltic Sea rivals and owners of Silja Line.
 As a result of the change of ownership, a new Sally Line UK livery was adopted in 1988 and the company's ships were renamed with a Sally-prefix, with the dropping of 'Viking' from the names severing any vestigial ties back to the parent company's former Viking Line operations.

-The idea of a rail link to Ramsgate persisted and during 1986/1987 serious discussions took place between Sally/Port Ramsgate, British Railways Board, SNCF and SNCB about moving train ferry services away from a Sealink British Ferries controlled berth at Dover Western Docks to Ramsgate.
-Ultimately a decision by the Department of the Environment to establish a public enquiry would have delayed the project to such an extent that discussions ceased; but it resulted in Sally Line making a public declaration of their intention to expand and acquire other Sealink channel routes.
+The idea of a rail link to Ramsgate persisted and during 1986/1987 serious discussions took place between Sally/Port Ramsgate, the British Railways Board, SNCF and SNCB about moving train ferry services away from a Sealink British Ferries-controlled berth at Dover Western Docks to Ramsgate.
+Ultimately a decision by the Department of the Environment to establish a public enquiry would have delayed the project to such an extent that discussions ceased; it resulted in Sally Line making a public declaration of their intention to expand and acquire other Sealink channel routes.

-In 1989, Sally led a consortium with Globe Investment Trust, 3i and merchant bank; Tranwood Earl, who attempted a hostile takeover of The Southampton, Isle of Wight and South of England Royal Mail Steam Packet Co.
+In 1989, Sally led a consortium with Globe Investment Trust, 3i and merchant bank Tranwood Earl, who attempted a hostile takeover of The Southampton, Isle of Wight and South of England Royal Mail Steam Packet Co.
 Limited, trading as Red Funnel.
 The opening offer of 205p was swiftly rejected and despite threats by Sally of a competing cross-Solent service, or a purchase of Sealink's Isle of Wight operations, a revised offer of 236p per share was made.
 Associated British Ports Holdings emerged as a White Knight in battle, firstly taking a 1% stake in Red Funnel and then extending this to a 264p per share full takeover offer.
 Sally withdrew and ABP's takeover of Red Funnel was given the go ahead in October 1989.
-Also in 1989, Sally Line part-owner; Johnson Line was one of the bidders involved, in the privatisation of SMZ, and although they were unsuccessful, loosing out to Stena Line, these services may have been combined with those of Sally Line from Ramsgate.
+Also in 1989, Sally Line part-owner Johnson Line was one of the bidders involved, in the privatisation of SMZ, and although they were unsuccessful, losing out to Stena Line, these services may have been combined with those of Sally Line from Ramsgate.